 August 7, 2002

 August 7, 2002, Greencastle, Ind. - A classic song by Joni Mitchell says, “They paved paradise and put up a parking lot."
 That will not be the fate of DePauw University's Publications Building.
 The 67-year-old structure, which was slated to meet the wrecking ball, will not be torn down.
-Vice President of Academic Affairs and Dean of the Faculty Neal Abraham says negotiations with the city of Greencastle have yielded what he calls [DOWNLOAD VIDEO: "Great News" 856KB] "great news."
+Vice President of Academic Affairs and Dean of the Faculty Neal Abraham says negotiations with the city of Greencastle have yielded what he calls [DOWNLOAD VIDEO: "VP Abraham" 856KB] "great news."

 The Pub Building, as it was affectionately known by student journalists, was scheduled to be razed to make way for parking spaces required by the city because of the expansion of the nearby Walden Inn.
 Dr. Abraham says Greencastle officials are "willing to accept expansion of the Olin parking lot, about a block away, in exchange for saving the [publications] building."

 A total of 177 new parking spaces have been added campus-wide to meet the requirements of Greencastle's ordinance.
 They include those in the newly-expanded parking lot outside of the F.W.
 Olin Biological Sciences Building (seen in photo at right), a new lot that's been built behind Roy O. West Library, and spaces that have been created north of the admissions office.